Document Digitization: The Difference Between Tools and Solutions

 - Upload data to your LOS

-The solution approach is:
+The solution approach to document digitization is:

 - Capture documents in your LOS